coreybruyere/530Flow/_dev/README.md

 ### Guidelines

 #### CSS / SCSS
 This kit uses [BEM](http://bem.info/method/) syntax and [OOCSS](http://oocss.org/) patterns.
-Following these as closely as possible, along with good documentation, will lead to an organzied, understandable codebase.
+Following these as closely as possible, along with good documentation, will lead to an organzied, and maintainable codebase.

 The `grunt` and `grunt dev` commands compile, prefix, minify, and copy css into both the static development directory and the cms directory

 **Class names should communicate _useful_ information to _developers_.** It’s helpful to understand what a specific class name is going to do when you read a DOM snippet, especially in multi-developer teams where front-enders won’t be the only people working with HTML components.

-**Class names impart little or no useful semantic information to** machines or human visitors unless it is part of a small set of agreed upon (and machine readable) names – Microformats.

 If you don’t need to add presentation and behaviour to your web documents, then you probably don’t need classes in your HTML

+**Class names impart little or no useful semantic information to machines** or human visitors unless it is part of a small set of agreed upon (and machine readable) names – Microformats.

-###### General Styling
+* ###### General Styling

-* DON'T using ID's.
+    * **DO NOT** using ID's.
 Use classes instead
+    * **DO NOT** over-qualify selectors.
+Keep specificity number as low as possible
+    * **DO NOT** (with the exception of pseudo/hover states and module modifier and child classes).
     * All CSS class names should use BEM syntax with double underscore and double dash
-* DO NOT over-qualify selectors.
-Keep specificity number as low as possible
     * Use one discrete, comma separated selector per line in multi-selector rulesets
     * Order of CSS properties: Positioning, Display & Box Model, Color, Text, Other
     * List @extend(s) first
     * List "regular" styles next
     * List @include(s) next
     * Nest all pseduo-classes directly beneath base properties and values
     * Media queries belong right after pseudo-classes
-* Nest tags beaneath if absolutely necessary, but try to refrain from that
     * List any class modifiers after all module children
     * Modules are named _{module}.scss
-* Be generous with comments & use same comment block style => "// -- Comment Text"
+    * Be generous with comments & use same comment block style `// -- Comment Text`
     * Variablize all colors, numbers, etc.
-* Use rem function
+    * Use provided `rem` function
-* Do not NEST! (with the exception of pseudo/hover states and module modifier and child classes).
     * Declare ```@extend``` followed by styles then ```@include``` statements at the end of the declaration block whenever possible.
     * If a ```:hover``` pseudo class is styled, ```:focus``` should also be styled for accessibility.
 Focus styles should never be removed

 ###### SCSS Example
 ```css